panjf2000/ants/README.md

 ![](ants_bench_1000w.png)

-There was only the test of `ants` Pool because my computer was crash when it reached 10M goroutines.
+There was only the test of `ants` Pool because my computer was crash when it reached 10M goroutines without pool.

 **As you can see, `ants` can up to 2x~6x faster than goroutines without pool and the memory consumption is reduced by 10 to 20 times.**